DvAu26/timeliner/README.md

 MEM
 NOK

-IN -> Put your own dd file
+IN -> Put your own dd file or memory dump
 OUT -> you will have your plaso files and csv files (hdd and memory) END -> Moving the file at the end of the thread.
 MEM -> Moving the file at the end of the memory thread.